silvaan/vecdb/README.md

 # VecDB
 > A very simple library to store, retrieve, compare, update and delete embedding vectors.

 It is very common in machine learning applications the need to store a large quantity of embedding vectors and compare them using functions such as cosine similary and euclidean distance.
-This tools helps you do that by using the H5DF format.
+This tools helps you to do that in a fast and efficient by using H5DF files.

 ---
 ## Usage